grifferz/ongoing-struggle/content/posts/2024/2024-07-25-daniel-kitson-collaborator-work-in-progress/index.md

 +++
 title = "Daniel Kitson – Collaborator (work in progress)" description = """
-Some thoughts on Daniel Kitson's comedy show Collaborator, which Jenny and I went to see last night
+Some thoughts on Daniel Kitson's comedy show Collaborator, which Jenny and I went to see last night (no spoilers)
 """

 [taxonomies]